-The 15 – 17% body fat range is a little more than a female bodybuilder has during competition season, and is more accessible for women who are extremely committed to nutrition and fitness.
+The 15 – 17% body fat range is a little more than a female bodybuilder has during competition season, and is more accessible for women if they are extremely committed to fitness and nutrition.
 But it’s important to recognize that to attain and maintain this body fat percentage, it’s going to require incredible dedication and consistency to the right nutrition and fitness program and LOTS of HARD WORK!

-In this body fat range, a women will have a visible six pack is visible and you can still see some muscle striations and veins, but less.
+In this body fat range, a women will have a visible six pack and you can still see some muscle striations and veins.
 The 15 – 17% body fat range is achieved by many female fitness models in preparation for photo shoots.
-At this range, hips, buttocks and thighs will look muscular and not as round.
+At this range, hips, buttocks and thighs will look muscular and less round.
 Some women still do experience lack of menstrual periods in this range.

 The 18 – 20% body fat range is a more reasonable target range for women who are after that ‘athletic’ look because it’s easier to maintain than the higher levels.
-This body fat range is the one that’s most associated with a killer bikini body!
 At 18 – 20%, you can still see strong ab muscles, but the six pack may not be as defined.
-While there’s a small amount fat on the hips, thighs and bum it’s not very noticeable.
-Many women reaching for higher levels of fitness prefer this look since it retains some curves.
+While there’s usually a small amount fat on the hips, thighs and butt, it’s not very noticeable.
+Some women reaching for higher levels of fitness prefer this look because it retains some curves.

 This body fat range is generally considered ‘fit’ and many female athletes and most fit celebrities fall into this range.
 At 21 – 23% body fat, you may see a small amount of ab definition, but definitely no six pack.
 There will be slightly more curves in the legs and buttocks at this range than in the 18 – 20% range.

 24 – 26% Body Fat